isabella232/dynamic-media-classic.en-1/help/new-ui-2020.md

 ---
 title: Adobe Dynamic Media Classic Desktop app
 description: Dynamic Media Classic users can now experience a complete refresh of the user interface.
-The experience delivers an updated sign in with links to valuable resources, plus this update no longer relies on Adobe Flash technology in the browser.
+The experience delivers an updated sign-in with links to valuable resources, plus this update no longer relies on Adobe Flash technology in the browser.
 contentOwner: rbrough
 content-type: reference
 products: SG_EXPERIENCEMANAGER/Dynamic-Media-Classic